 Backup Plan: %PLAN_NAME% executed with status: %RESULT%

-If you selected the last checkbox when reviewing the plan, the backup plan will automatically execute.
-Otherwise, click on the Start button on the main toolbar to manually execute it.
+To run the backup plan, click Start on the main toolbar.
 In the meantime, you can observe the backup process in the progress bar at the bottom of the plan view.